adobe/asset-share-commons/_pages/development/computed-properties/index.md

 * **Name:** tagTitles
 * **Return type:** `List<String>`

-**Smart Tag Titles** - Returns the titles of any tags on the current asset.
-Based on the `jcr:content/metadata/cq:tags`.
-A localized tag title will be used if it exists.
-Locale is derived from the Sling request.
+**Smart Tag Titles** - Returns the smart tags of the current asset.
+Smart Tags values are not localized, and the raw value of the predictedTags node value.

 * **Label:** Smart Tag Titles
 * **Name:** smartTagTitles